 Add the cookie dough:

 This works best if the cookie dough is at room temperature.
 Gently press 2 ½ – 3 tablespoons of cookie dough in each cavity.
-You can use a large cookie scoop to make it easier to fill.
+Don’t push down too hard or you risk cracking the chocolate mold.

 Cover with chocolate